303sec/IIS-Server-SSL-Guide-/README.md

 # Request & Issue Certificate
-New-ACMECertificate leeds -Generate -Alias leedscertificate Submit-ACMECertificate leedscertificate
+New-ACMECertificate <Alias> -Generate -Alias <newAlias>
+Submit-ACMECertificate <newAlias>

 # Now wait for the cerificate to be resolved.
 If there are missing bits of text, then it isn't resolved!
 Check on it with this command:
-Update-ACMECertificate leedscertificate
+Update-ACMECertificate <newAlias>

 # Generate Certificate
-Get-ACMECertificate leedscertificate -ExportPkcs12 "C:\certificate.pfx" -CertificatePassword 'certPass'
+Get-ACMECertificate <newAlias> -ExportPkcs12 "C:\certificate.pfx" -CertificatePassword 'certPass'

 # Install via IIS by going to servername > server certificates > import